Should I Attend My High School Reunion Despite My History of Moving and Lack of Friendships?

 Despite working on myself and building a successful career, the thought of revisiting that past still makes me uncomfortable.
 My family thinks it's important for me to go, saying it's a chance to reconnect and see how far I've come.

 On the other hand, I feel anxious about being judged or not fitting in like before.
-So, Reddit, given my history of moving constantly, lack of lasting friendships, and the emotional toll of high school, AITA for not wanting to attend my high school reunion?
+So, Reddit, given my history of moving constantly, my lack of lasting friendships, and the emotional toll of high school, AITA for not wanting to attend my high school reunion?

 The Impact of Social Anxiety